kalisio/kdk/docs/api/core/application.md

 ### Theme

 The **KDK** offers a simple way of theming your application.
-The application theme is strongly linked with the following four colors:
+The application theme is strongly linked with the [Quasar's brand color](https://quasar.dev/style/color-palette#brand-colors) guideline.

 ![Theme colors](../../assets/theme-colors.svg)